junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Instead, releases must be triggered manually:

 1. make sure that the file [`version-properties`](version.properties) defines the correct version (see next section)
-2. push a tag `releaseTrigger` to `master`
+2. trigger the [`Release` GitHub Action](https://github.com/junit-pioneer/junit-pioneer/actions?query=workflow%3ARelease) manually for the master branch.

-GitHub Actions will then tell Shipkit to do its thing and afterwards delete the tag.
+GitHub Actions will then tell Shipkit to do its thing.
-The tag is always deleted, even if the release fails, so it is easy to trigger another one.

 Every new version is published to the `junit-pioneer/maven` Bintray repository as well as to Maven Central and JCenter.
 This also triggers a website build - [see its `README.md`](https://github.com/junit-pioneer/junit-pioneer.github.io) for more information.